ASSahasranamam/gce-images/vm-images/README.md

 ## Overview

 Scripts that create a Google Compute Engine image containing a set of popular genomics software.
-The exact list of software available will change with time, but examples of software it may contain are tophat, bwa, and freebayes.
-Additionally, R is pre-installed along with some bioconductor packages and bigrquery, the interface into Google's BigQuery.
+The exact list of software available will change with time, but examples of software it may contain are [TopHat](https://ccb.jhu.edu/software/tophat/index.shtml), [bwa](http://bio-bwa.sourceforge.net/), and [freebayes](https://github.com/ekg/freebayes).
+Additionally, R is pre-installed along with some [Bioconductor](http://www.bioconductor.org/) packages and [bigrquery](http://cran.r-project.org/web/packages/bigrquery/index.html), the R interface to Google's BigQuery.
+See [omics_startup_script.sh] for the current list of software and versions.

 ## Adding an image to your GCE project